 NSERC CGSD Scholar, EOAS Climate Emergency Committee member

-Prior to arriving at UBC, my background was in acoustics, seismology, and signal processing.
+- Prior to arriving at UBC, my background was in acoustics, seismology, and signal processing.
 During my Master's degree I worked with members of the Alaska Volcano Observatory to understand and interpret the sound waves generated by explosive volcanic eruptions.
-I also worked as a consultant in oil and gas reservoir characterization, performing geophysical inversion of seismic and well-log data.

 When I'm not researching volcanic eruptions and volcano-climate interaction, I teach topics in climate science and climate change in the Department of Earth, Ocean, and Atmospheric Sciences (EOAS).